Thursday, September 28, 2017

 I could sense that Lahcene was very excited and almost impatient for the world to discover his wine.

-He told me that he will send me 2 samples of their first Vintage (2015) for me to taste them with the team of the wine division of the company I work for and also the Sommeliers of the various restaurants the company owns, more especially “Le Pan Apicius” and “Dynasty Garden”.
+He told me that he would send me 2 samples of their first Vintage (2015) for me to taste them with the team of the wine division of the company I work for and also the Sommeliers of the various restaurants the company owns, especially “Le Pan Apicius” and “Dynasty Garden”.

 Clavis Orea Cork in the Bottle